 Candidates for Intravenous Therapy

-From an electrolyte-depleted athlete to a vitamin B12 deficient patient, from shingles injections to blood transfusions, just about everyone will need or make use of IV therapy at some point in their life.
+From an electrolyte-depleted athlete to an iron deficient patient, from Xolair injections to blood transfusions, just about everyone will need or make use of IV therapy at some point in their life.
 While situations such as blood transfusions often are emergency situations, others, such as infusions surrounding radiology procedures are ongoing.

 You may have heard of IV therapy in the form of various nutrient “cocktails” that are theoretically intended to address fatigue, stress, even hangovers.
 While these infusions could have some benefit, that is not what the IV Therapy Department at Summit Healthcare delivers, so we seek to avoid any misunderstanding about that.
 Our IV treatments are all medical, not aesthetic.